isaacroberts/soyourhomeworldisunderattack/README.md

 The code is provided to e-magazine publishers under the GPL license.

-This magazine format supports fonts, images, colors, highlights, links, and custom code elements.
+This magazine format supports fonts, images, colors, highlights, buttons, and custom code elements.

 This code is provided free of comments.
 This code is provided free of compatibility.
-This code is provided free of documentation.
+This code is provided free of stability.

 ### python_writer/ (Python)

 python_writer takes a LibreOffice document and converts it into ebook format.

 Ebooks are stored in a custom binary format called PossibleFly.
 If you were going to code on top of this, you should remove PossibleFly and replace it with minified json.

+> run.sh ../../path_to_book.odt

 run.sh: Runs entire pipeline and moves files